-Vision: The IOP will be the leading scientific society promoting physics and bringing physicists together.
+Vision: IOP will be the leading scientific society promoting physics and bringing physicists together.

-Members: The IOP has a diverse membership that ranges from students and apprentices to qualified professionals in all disciplines of the physics sector to the still interested and involved retired community.
+Members: IOP has a diverse membership that ranges from students and apprentices to qualified professionals in all disciplines of the physics sector to the still interested and involved retired community.

-Approximate number of members: 22,000

-O M Licensed to award: EngTech IEng C Eng
+O Licensed to award: Eng Tech I Eng C Eng Registered members: - 1 709

-Registered members: 3 3 688

-Specialist interest groups: Over 50 special interest groups covering physics research and its applications; professional aspects of physicists working in industry; and wider issues relating to physics and society.
-Member benefits Structure: 14 regional branches in the UK and Ireland; strong international presence.
-Contact details:
+- Grades of Membership: Associate Member; Member (MInstP); and Fellow (FInstP). - Specialist interest groups: Over 50 special interest groups covering physics research and its applications; professional aspects of physicists working in industry; and wider issues relating to physics and society.

+- Structure: 14 regional branches in the UK and Ireland; strong international presence. - Contact details: